JanGorman/Waxwing/README.md

 ## Requirements

-* Swift 4
+* Swift 5
 * iOS 8+

 ## Installation

 Waxwing is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install add the following line to your Podfile:

     pod "Waxwing"

-If you don't like CocoaPods, you can also add the dependency via [Carthage](https://github.com/Carthage/Carthage) or simply include `Waxwing.swift` in your project.
+If you don't like CocoaPods, you can add the dependency via [Carthage](https://github.com/Carthage/Carthage) or include `Waxwing.swift` in your project.

 ## Usage